Musashi1584/RPGO/RPG/ReadMe.txt

 - Replaces vanilla classes with a single class with 14 specializations with 7 ranks each for a total of 98 abilities to choose from
 - The new class can choose from all primary and all secondary weapons (including LW2 secondaries).
 Every combination is possible.
 - Dynamic class title / class icon based on your ability choices
-- 2 random starting abilitieson squaddie
+- 2 random starting abilities on squaddie
 - Stats can be upgraded with ability points
 - All secondary weapon abilities work regardless of the inventory slot (e.g fan fire with pistols in the utility slot).
 - Weapon and Attachment mechanics got revamped to have a more focused role for each weapon